 About the Centre

-The Victorian Pride Centre will be the iconic new home of Victoria’s lesbian, gay, bisexual, transgender, queer and intersex communities.
-The VPC will celebrate Victoria’s diverse LGBTQI community, paving new directions for its future and honouring its brave, and at times, difficult past.
+The Victorian Pride Centre will celebrate Victoria’s diverse LGBTIQ community, paving new directions for its future and honouring its brave, and at times, difficult past.
 It will provide an uplifting expression of welcome, engagement and belonging.

-Housing up to ten major resident organisations, while also providing flexible and multi-use spaces, a health service, library, training room, meeting rooms, a reflection room, café/bar, theatrette and gallery for use by smaller groups.
+Housing major and important LGBTIQ resident organisations, while also providing flexible and multi-use spaces, a health service, training room, meeting rooms, a reflection room, café/bar, theatrette and gallery for use by smaller groups.

-This space will also serve as a hub for LGBTI groups and organisations to share ideas and resources and to further their work in supporting equality, diversity and inclusion across the state.
+This space will also serve as a hub for LGBTIQ groups and organisations to share ideas and resources and to further their work in supporting equality, diversity and inclusion across the state.

-The building is due to open in 2020.
+The building is due to open mid 2020.

-We are proud to announce St Kilda-based firms Grant Amon Architects and Brearley Architects and Urbanists as the winners of the Pride Centre design competition.
+are the winners of the Pride Centre design competition.

-The Pride Centre is also fortunate to have the support of the City of Port Phillip.
+The Pride Centre is also fortunate and extremely thankful to have the support of the City of Port Phillip.
 The City of Port Phillip have gifted the community the land on which the Pride Centre will stand at a value of $13Million.

 “With the recent outcome from the marriage equality vote and accompanying legislation, this building will serve as a legacy to the historical change that occurred in Australia last year.”